iter8-tools/iter8/mkdocs/docs/tutorials/deployments/slo-validation-payload.md

     2. You can also customize the mean latency, error rate, and tail latency limits in the SLOs.

     3. Iter8 makes it possible to [promote the winning version](../../concepts/buildingblocks.md#version-promotion) in a number of different ways.
-For example, you may have a stable version running in production, have a candidate version deployed in a staging environment, perform this experiment, ensure that the candidate is successful, and promote it as the latest stable version in a GitOps-y manner as described [here](../deployments/slo-validation-gitops.md).
+For example, you may have a stable version running in production, have a candidate version deployed in a staging environment, perform this experiment, ensure that the candidate is successful, and promote it as the latest stable version in a GitOps-y manner as described [here](../deployments/slo-validation-pr.md) and [here](../deployments/slo-validation-ghaction.md).